ElektraInitiative/libelektra/src/plugins/reference/README.md

 as alternative restriction.
 Only one of these restriction has to be fulfilled for a reference to be valid.

-The restrictions themselves are UNIX-like pathname globbing expression, as defined by [`fnmatch(3)`](http://man7.org/linux/man-pages/man3/fnmatch.3.html) using the `FNM_PATHNAME` option.
-Path segments equal to `.` and `..` are interpreted like they are in UNIX-paths.
-If the restriction starts with a `/` it will be treated as an absolute path, and the use of `.` and `..` is unnecessary and discouraged.
-Therefore a warning will be emitted, if `.` or `..` are encountered.
-The same is true if a path segment other then the first one is `.`.
+Each restriction is first resolved as if it was a reference itself (see [Resolution of references](#resolution-of-references)).
+The resolved value is then used as an Elektra-style globbing pattern.
+For the supported see [elektra-globbing](../../libs/README.md#globbing).

 If a keyname matches the globbing expression it will be considered a valid reference (as long as the key actually exists).
-Additionally if the globbing expression ends in `...` every key below a matching key also matches.
-In other words: The globbing expression must only match a prefix of the actual keyname.

-Lastly if the restriction is the empty string `""` **no** keyname will match, meaning the reference key annotated with this metadata has to be a leaf node in the reference graph, and therefore cannot have a value (other than the empty string `""`).
+Note: If the restriction is the empty string `""` **no** keyname will match, meaning the reference key annotated with this metadata has to be a leaf node in the reference graph, and therefore cannot have a value (other than the empty string `""`).